 In 2007, the Graduate School became a unit in the Office of the Provost.
 Henry T. Frierson was named Dean of the Graduate School and Associate Vice President of the University.
 In addition to oversight for graduate education university-wide, and standards and policies governing all graduate programs, his charge was to grow the graduate education enterprise, support quality improvement among the programs, support the programs in their efforts to improve graduate student recruitment, retention and degree completion, and increase the representation of minorities, women and other underrepresented population groups in the University’s graduate programs.

-The Graduate School is organized into the following units Administration, Data Management, Editorial, Graduate Records, and the Division of Graduate Student Affairs (DGSA), which contains the Minority Programs (OGMP), Graduate International Outreach (OGIO), and Professional Development (OGPD).
+The Graduate School is organized into the following units Administration, Data Management, Editorial, Graduate Records, and the Division of Graduate Student Affairs (DGSA), which contains the Offices of Graduate Diversity Initiatives (OGDI), Graduate International Outreach (OGIO), and Professional Development (OGPD).